 (m) “Confiscation”, which includes forfeiture where applicable, shall mean the permanent deprivation of property by order of a court or other competent authority;

-(n) “Predicate offence” shall mean any offence as a result of which proceeds have been generated that may become the subject of an offence as defined in article 16 of this Convention.
+(n) “Predicate offence” shall mean any offence as a result of which proceeds have been generated that may become the subject of an offence as defined in article 16 of this Convention;

+(o) “Relevant stakeholders” shall include international and regional intergovernmental organizations, non-governmental organizations, civil society organizations, academic institutions and the private sector.

 Article 3.
 Scope of application

-1. This Convention shall apply, in accordance with its terms, to the prevention, investigation and prosecution of the offences established in accordance with articles 6 to 16 of this Convention, including the freezing, seizure, confiscation and return of the proceeds of such offences.
+1. This Convention shall apply, in accordance with its terms, to the prevention, investigation and prosecution of the offences established in accordance with this Convention, including the freezing, seizure, confiscation and return of the proceeds of such offences.

 2. This Convention shall also apply to the collecting, obtaining, preserving and sharing of evidence in electronic form, as provided for in the relevant articles of this Convention.